Freddie & Fannie Reform: President Obama said he would close Guantanamo Bay as

 their loans to the GSEs and will, therefore, join the future homeowners on the

-When this story ends, the OUTCOME should be very interesting.
+When this story ends, the OUTCOME should be fascinating.
 I think back to

 how we were supposed to end THE ERA OF ALLOWING BANKS TO BECOME “TOO BIG TO